lsainzvillalba/lsainzvillalba.github.io/_posts/2023-08-29-intracerebralhemorrhage.md

 <div style="text-align: justify">  All sponge and instrument counts were correct at the end of the case times two.
 The patient tolerated the procedure well and was transferred to the intensive care unit, sedated, in stable condition.</div>

 ### POSTOPERATIVE EVOLUTION:
-<div style="text-align: justify"> The patient was kept sedated with hemodinamic stability for 48 h with CT radiographic control that showed no complications and complete removal of the hemorrhage with no new bleeding.
+<div style="text-align: justify"> The patient was kept sedated with hemodinamic stability for 48 h with CT radiographic control that showed no complications and complete removal of the hemorrhage with no new rebleeding.
 The patient was slowly awaken  </div>

 <style>
   video {